 Ex-Servicemen Contributory Health Scheme(ECHS)

-Ex-servicemen Contributory Health Scheme (ECHS) was launched with effect from 01 April 2003.
-The Scheme aims to provide allopathic and AYUSH medicare to Ex-servicemen pensioner and their dependents through a network of ECHS Polyclinics, Service medical facilities and civil empanelled/Govt hospitals/specified Govt.
+Ex-Servicemen Contributory Health Scheme (ECHS) was launched with effect from 1st April 2003.
+The Scheme aims to provide allopathic and AYUSH medicare to Ex-servicemen pensioner and their dependents through a network of ECHS Polyclinics, Service medical facilities, Government hospitals, empanelled private hospitals/specified Govt.
 AYUSH hospitals spread across the country.
-The Scheme has been structured on the lines of CGHS to ensure cashless transactions, for the patients and is financed by the Govt of India.
+The Scheme has been structured on the lines of CGHS to ensure cashless transactions, for the patients and is financed by the Government of India.

-There are 427 Polyclinics in 28 Regional Centres sanctioned by the Govt, ECHS Polyclinics are designed to provide 'Out Patient Care' which includes consultation, essential investigation and provision of medicines.
-Specialized consultations, investigations and 'In Patient Care' (Hospitalization) is provided through spare capacity available in Service hospitals / Government Hospitals / civil hospitals empanelled with ECHS.
+There are 427 Polyclinics in 28 Regional Centres sanctioned by the Government, ECHS Polyclinics are designed to provide 'Out Patient Care' which includes consultation, essential investigation and provision of medicines.
+Specialized consultations, investigations and 'In Patient Care' (Hospitalization) is provided through spare capacity available in Service hospitals / Government Hospitals / private hospitals empanelled with ECHS.

 Note: For further details, please visit ECHS’s website www.echs.gov.in